 q to quit:

-cat command displays a file's contents and returns you to the prompt immediately.
+cat command outputs a file’s contents and returns you to the prompt immediately.
 The

 head command, by default, shows the first 10 lines of a file.
 Likewise, the

-tail command shows the last 10 lines by default.
-These commands display file contents in a way that is useful for "piping" to other programs.
-We will discuss this concept in a future guide.
+tail command shows the last 10 lines.
+These commands display file contents in a way that is useful for “piping” to other programs.
+This concept is covered later in this tutorial series.

-We learned in the last section how to view a file.
-In this section, we'll demonstrate how to create and manipulate files and directories.
+In this section, you’ll create and manipulate files and directories.

 Many commands and programs can create files.
-The most basic method of creating a file is with the
+The most straightforward method of creating a file is with the

 touch command.
 This will create an empty file using the name and location specified.

-First, we should make sure we are in our home directory, since this is a location where we have permission to save files.
-Then, we can create a file called
+First, make sure you are in your home directory, since this is a location where you have permission to save files.
+Then, you can create a file called

 file1 by typing:

-Now, if we view the files in our directory, we can see our newly created file:
+Now, if you view the files in the directory, you can see your newly created file:

-We can also create multiple files at the same time.
-We can use absolute paths as well.
-For instance, if our user account is called
+You can also create multiple files at the same time.
+You can use absolute paths as well.
+For instance, you could type:

 Similar to the